seancmacneil/seancmacneil/README.md

 n# 👋 Hi, I’m @seancmacneil,

-**Associate CG Supervisor, TD, and Senior Artist** with **26 years of Maya, 15 years of Houdini, 10 years of Unreal Engine, and 2 years of USD** experience.
+**Associate CG Supervisor, Tools Engineer, TD, and Senior Generalist** with **26 years of Maya, 15 years of Houdini, 10 years of Unreal Engine, and 2 years of USD** experience.

 ## 👀 Interests
 Storytelling, animation, and automating real-time CGI pipelines with USD, Unreal Engine, Maya, and Houdini.